Luddi1/OpenScan3/README.md

 OpenScan3 is a firmware for controlling OpenScan devices, a family of OpenSource and OpenHardware devices designed to make photogrammetry accessible to everyone.

+This fork of OS3 is currently only tested on an OpenScan midi, with RPi4, the new (black) shield, and imx519 camera.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->